-This article will describe ten common communication challenges and show you how a branded employee app can help you to safely navigate around these miscommunication icebergs.
+This article describes ten common communication challenges and shows you how a branded employee app can help you to safely navigate around these miscommunication icebergs.

 1. A Lack of Feedback

 If communication moves in one direction only, discourse will quickly become ineffective.
 But feedback is important on many levels.
 Not only does it help you determine how well your employees have met their goals, but it also shows how well they collaborate with their teams, their co-workers, and their managers.